AGolz/Libft_42Yerevan/README.md

 libft.a:   libft.a created
 ```

-The makefile also contains the rules `clean` - delete object files, `flean` - delete everything, including lift.a, and `re` - delete everything, including lift.a and compile again.
+The makefile also contains the rules `clean` - delete object files, `fclean` - delete everything, including lift.a, and `re` - delete everything, including lift.a and compile again.

 ## Bonus part: